 Every culture in the world has always followed in the footsteps of its ideals, whom it considers to be the most perfect and worthy of admiration.
-Those who set the benchmark in society.
-Hinduism, therefore as the oldest living religion, is no exception either.
+Those who set the milestone and benchmark in society.
+Hinduism, therefore as the oldest living religion in the world is not an exception either.
 You can discover a role model in anything here, whether it be the ideal women or the ideal men.

 अहिल्या, तारा, मंदोदरी, कुंती दृापदी स्मरणं, नित्यं, महापातक नाशनाम.

 According to the verse and other ancient hindu texts, remembering and reciting the names of these five iconic women with a pure heart could destroy one’s greatest sins, and get blessed with a stable, happy life.
 These ideal women from the vedic period are also known as the five virgins, who symbolize the characteristics of a perfect chaste fenimine divinity.

 In traditional Hinduism, Ahalya is considered the first of the five ideal women of Panchakanya (five virgins).
 She is also known as Ahilya.
 Her mention can be found in the epic Ramayana as the righteous wife of the sage Gautama.

 According to popular legends, she was the most beautiful woman of her day.
 She was created by Lord Brahma to serve the sage Gautama for his penance and also to break the pride of Urvashi, one of the beautiful apsaras (celestial nymphs) of Lord Indra’s court.
 But this unexceptional beauty of Ahala’s did also bring destruction to her life.

 As per the story, Lord Indra was once infatuated with her unmatched beauty.
 He wanted her so badly that he took the form of sage Gautama and tricked her into spending time with him.
 Ahalya had no clue that the person she had spent time with was not her real husband, but Lord Indra.